 +2 02 337 789 71

-A great offer for those of you looking to absorb and take-in the major sights of Egypt, to steep yourselves into its ancient cultures, and experience it in its entirety.
-This package encompasses all the sights with a splash of the exotic in the Red Seascape you will catch sight of.
-A luxurious in-depth tour of the classics….
+This Egypt tour is a great offer for those of you looking to absorb and take in the major sights of Egypt.
+This package encompasses all the sites with a splash of the exotic in the Red Seascape.

 3 Hours Before Flight Time

-Cairo, the Pyramids of Giza, Saqqara, the Egyptian Museum, Temple of Philae, Temple of Kom Ombo, Temple of Edfu, Luxor Temple, Karnak Temple complex, West bank, Valley of the Kings, Dahab and more for you to discover !
+Cairo, the Pyramids of Giza, Saqqara, the Egyptian Museum, Temple of Philae, Temple of Kom Ombo, Temple of Edfu, Luxor Temple, Karnak Temple complex, West bank, Valley of the Kings, Dahab, and more!

 Overnight at the hotel.

-The road trip to Alexandria will take us about 3 hours.
-Alexandria is Egypt’s second largest city.
-Founded by Alexander the Great, it offers the visitor many unique attractions.
-It has relics of bygone eras, such as Pompey’s Pillar, a roman triumphal column which is among the world’s largest monolithic columns.
-Then there is the only Roman Amphitheatre to ever have been built in Egypt and the modern newly erected Bibliotheca Alexandrina with its six specialized libraries housing millions of books, 4 museums, an internet archive, a planetarium, 13 research centers and 15 permanent exhibitions.
-There is also the extremely well-preserved 15th century Citadel of Qaidbay, built on the exact same spot of the ancient Lighthouse of Alexandria.
-After this marvelous day-long tour, we will drive you back to Cairo.
+Today, we head to Alexandria – Egypt’s second-largest city – home to the relics of bygone eras, such as Pompey’s Pillar, a Roman triumphal column that is among the world’s largest monolithic columns.
+We also tour the only Roman Amphitheatre to ever have been built in Egypt.
+There is also the extremely well-preserved 15th-century Citadel of Qaidbay, built on the same spot as the ancient Lighthouse of Alexandria.

 Overnight in Cairo hotel.